joeatbayes/oid-mapper/readme.txt

 sudo su - postgres
 psql
 # with postgres-# prompt
-   CREATE ROLE test WITH LOGIN CREATEDB ENCRYPTED PASSWORD 'test'
+   CREATE ROLE test WITH LOGIN CREATEDB ENCRYPTED PASSWORD 'test';
+   CREATE ROLE YourUserId WITH LOGIN CREATEDB ENCRYPTED PASSWORD 'YourPassword';
    # To show the users in the system to verify your user was created
    \du
    CREATE DATABASE jwork WITH OWNER jwork;
    CREATE DATABASE test WITH OWNER test;
+   CREATE DATABASE yourUserId WITH OWNER YourUserId;
    \q
 #  The Create database is done for each user created since the
 #  default database the system will attempt to connect to is same